 Although older rated, it stands out because of the unusual combination of strong narrative and light-gun shooting challenge.

 Players: You can play with 2 players in the same room, but you can’t play it online.
 Both versions offer local cooperative mode.
 Players can join or leave at any point.
 You need a motion controller for each player.
 The Wii version supports the Wii Remote and Nunchuk in the Wii Zapper gun.
 The PlayStation 3 version lets you use either DualShock controller or PlayStation Move, it also adds a head-up display.

-ESRB MATURE 17+ for Blood and Gore, Intense Violence, Strong Language.
-Players shoot their way through hordes of alien and humanoid creatures while looking for the source of the infection.
+In the US, ESRB state: Players shoot their way through hordes of alien and humanoid creatures while looking for the source of the infection.
 Players use an assortment of futuristic weapons (a "Ripper," a "Plasma Cutter," "Pulse Rifles," and flamethrowers) against the creatures; most damage results in dismemberment, decapitation, and large spurts of blood.
 Dismembered humans and monsters are littered across the environment with floors and walls often splattered with blood.
 Enemies scream and grunt throughout the game from weapon impact or during attacks.
 Strong profanity (e.g., "f*ck" and "sh*t") can be heard in the dialogue.

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Dead Space: Extraction or are games with a similar theme or topic.
 These are good alternative games to Dead Space: Extraction, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.